Mini0n/basic_creditcard_process/README.md

 ### Running the program

-You need Ruby 2.7.6 to run the program.
+This code was developer using Ruby 2.7.6.
+To run the program please install it.
+My prefered way is through rvm: [Ruby Version Manager](https://rvm.io/)

 After that, there are some gems used for development, card number validation & testing.

 Please install them by running: